MattCSmith/Project-365/README.md

 ## Day 14
 Form time!
 Started laying out the form and making considerations on how I want this to intereact with both Netlify forms and the Discord bot.
 The current system has the form hits the bots endpoint directly.
 Which is great but this was a great opportunity to experiemtn with Netlify forms and deal with a flaw in the current system.
 If the Discord bot was down or errored out, the applicants data would be lost.
 With Netlify forms we have a failsafe.

+## Day 15
+Bug Hunting!
+Today was unforuntatly no very productive due to the realisation that forms are not discoved by as Netlify forms if they are state dependant.
+Because I want to conditionally render the form, I will need to figure out another method.